History & Anthropology

 History Department Award for Best Graduate Student Essay, University of California-Irvine, June 2009

 Marjorie M. Farrar Memorial Award for Outstanding Dissertation in Progress on French History, French Historical Studies, March 2009

-Travel (46 states, 38 countries), research libraries and archives (137 in Europe so far), hiking, skiing, bodysurfing, Dodgers, Lakers and big crowds.
+Travel (47 states, 43 countries, 5 continents), research libraries and archives, hiking, skiing, bodysurfing, Dodgers, Lakers and big crowds.